Chilliwack Firewood Permit Information

 - The Chilliwack River Valley area is only for collecting firewood from dead and down logging debris (no standing trees may be cut).

 - The Jones Lake area is only for collecting firewood from timber decked within the firewood cutting areas identified on the Jones Lake area map.
-The firewood cutting areas should be signed as such and are located at approximately 4.8 km, 9.5 km, 10.4 km, 11.2 km and 12.0 km on the Jones Lake Forest Service Road.
+The firewood cutting area should be signed as such and is located at approximately 10.4 km on the Jones Lake Forest Service Road.
+Please be aware that the supply of firewood in this area is very low.

 Please note that a 4X4 vehicle is highly recommended to access these areas.